Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data_lake_using_apache_iceberg_with_snowflake_and_aws_glue.md

 <!-- ------------------------ -->
-## Setup Snowflake account and configure the External Volume and Catalog integrations
+## Setup Snowflake account and configure the AWS integrations
 Duration: 7

 In this step we will configure the Snowflake account with Internal tables to represent Customer and Policy data.
 We will also create Snowflake objects such as a databaase, warehouse and role that are used the quickstart.
 Then we will configure the external volume to allow Snowflake to read and write on S3.
 We will also create an integration with the Glue Data Catalog to allow Snowflake to retrieve the Iceberg Catalog information directly from the the Glue Catalog.